i-laird/Snake/readme.md

 - These will be generated with TCP

 Snake:
--represented by Deque
+- represented by Deque
--Two exist to represent the two players
+- Two exist to represent the two players

 Cell:
--represents a Cell in the Game
+- represents a Cell in the Game

 ServerGame:
 - Inherits from Game